Burson (company): History

-BCW traces its roots to the founding of Burson-Marsteller in 1953 and Cohn & Wolfe in 1970.
+Burson traces its roots to the founding of Burson-Marsteller in 1953 and Cohn & Wolfe in 1970.
 As part of a restructuring strategy, in 2018 parent company WPP PLC merged Burson-Marsteller, the sixth-largest PR firm worldwide, and Cohn & Wolfe, which ranked 12th.
-The merger created the third-largest PR firm, which was named BCW (Burson Cohn & Wolfe).
+The merger created the third-largest PR firm, which was named Burson Cohn & Wolfe (BCW).
 WPP stated that it merged the firms due to their complementary skills, including Burson-Marsteller's public affairs and corporate work and Cohn & Wolfe's digital creative content, consumer, and health care work.

 In August 2018, BCW acquired HZ, an integrated creative agency, headquartered in Rockville, Maryland, with additional offices in Baltimore, Los Angeles, New York and Washington, D.C.
+In April 2024, the leadership of HZ completed a buyback of the firm from BCW.

+Merger with Hill & Knowlton

+In January 2024, WPP announced the planned merger of BCW with Hill & Knowlton.
+The merger was completed in July, and the new company was named Burson.
+It has over 6,000 employees, making it one of the largest PR agencies in the world.
+Corey duBrowa was named global CEO of Burson, and Hill & Knowlton CEO AnnaMaria DeSalva was named global chairman.

 Burson-Marsteller

 History

 Prior to its merger with Cohn & Wolfe, Burson-Marsteller comprised 77 offices and 85 affiliate offices, operating in 110 countries across six continents.
 The company was founded by Harold Burson (1921–2020) and William Marsteller in 1953, and, by the early 1980s, had become one of the largest public relations companies in the world.
 In 1979, it became a subsidiary of Young & Rubicam, which in turn was acquired later by WPP Group PLC.
-In 2018, it merged with Cohn & Wolfe and renamed Burson Cohn & Wolfe.
+In 2018, it merged with Cohn & Wolfe and was renamed Burson Cohn & Wolfe.